jrl-umi3218/github-actions/install-dependencies/README.md

 ### `token`

-(optional) GitHub authentification token.
+GitHub authentification token.
 Should have write access to the `owner` organization to update binary packages.

 **Example**